 Nutritional Information on Turkey vs. Chicken

-Over the last 57 years, consumption of chicken and turkey has increased substantially.
-During that time, the average amount of meat eaten per year for each person in the United States increased by 66 pounds for chicken and 14 pounds for turkey.
+Over the last several decades, consumption of chicken and turkey has increased substantially.
+The average amount of meat eaten per year for each person in the United States increased by 66 pounds for chicken and 14 pounds for turkey.
 These numbers reflect increasing appreciation for the lower calories and fat, together with great nutrition.

 Definition

 To compare chicken with turkey, nutrition information is provided for equal portion sizes of 100 grams.
-However, 100 g does not necessarily represent a typical serving size.
+However, 100 grams does not necessarily represent a typical serving size.
 The average chicken leg weighs 130 grams, and the average turkey leg weighs 329 grams.
 One half chicken breast is around 118 grams, while one half turkey breast is about 390 grams.
-This article summarizes the nutritional value for both the breast and leg meat from chicken and turkey.

 Calories, Protein and Fat

-Chicken and turkey breasts are both low in calories (110 to 111), very low in fat (1 to 2 percent DV) and supply 46 to 49 percent of the daily value of protein.
-Chicken and turkey legs are slightly higher in fat (6 and 4 percent DV respectively), but provide less protein (40 percent DV).
+Chicken and turkey breasts are both low in calories, 110 and 111, very low in fat, 1 to 2 percent daily value, and supply 46 to 49 percent of the daily value of protein.
+Chicken and turkey legs are slightly higher in fat and provide less protein, 40 percent of the daily value.
 A turkey leg has 108 calories, while the chicken leg has 120.

 Vitamins

 Four of the B vitamins are found in almost equal amounts in leg and breast meat from both chicken and turkey.
-They supply thiamine (3 to 5 percent DV), vitamin B12 (6 to 8 percent DV), folate (1 to 2 percent) and pantothenic acid (7 to 8 percent).
+They supply thiamin, vitamin B-12, folate and pantothenic acid.

 Minerals

 All the essential minerals can be found in the leg and breast meat from chicken and turkey.
-They're a good source of phosphorus (17 to 21 percent DV) and provide 5 to 10 percent DV of potassium, magnesium and iron.
-You'll also receive 1 to 4 percent DV of calcium, sodium and manganese.
-Turkey provides slightly more copper (6 to 7 percent DV) than chicken (2 to 3 percent).
+They’re a good source of phosphorus, 17 to 21 percent of the daily value, and 5 to 10 percent of the daily value of potassium, magnesium and iron.
+You’ll also receive 1 to 4 percent of the daily value of calcium, sodium and manganese.
+Turkey provides slightly more copper than chicken.

 Differences